- Prerequisites and Terminology

 In December 2015, the Edinburgh Geoparser was released under the University of Edinburgh’s GPL license to be used by other researchers in the field of text mining and natural language processing as well as scholars who are interested in geoparsing text.
 More information on its documentation, publications using it and how to download it can be found here.

 A simple online demo of the vanilla Edinburgh Geoparser can be tried out here.
 It provides only the visual interface to the Geoparser output after uploading a text file and selecting a gazetteer.
 The demo is otherwise not configurable and should only be used to try out small examples and not for geo-parsing a large number of files.

 The following lesson explains how the Edinburgh Geoparser works under the hood and contains information on:

 - Downloading and setting up the Edinbugh Geoparser

 - Geo-parsing a text file

 - Other useful options for running the Geoparser

 Prerequisites and Terminology

 This lesson requires users to be familiar with the command line.
-If not then you should follow the lesson Introduction to the Bash Command Line first.
+If not then you should first follow the lesson Introduction to the Bash Command Line.